 Treatment Approaches for Suicidal Ideation at Highland Ridge Hospital

-When you first come to us for help, we will perform a series of comprehensive evaluations to determine what your needs from us will be.
+When you first come to Highland Ridge Hospital for help, we will perform a series of comprehensive evaluations to determine what your needs from us will be.
 Our medical evaluation will allow us to gain greater insight into any medical problems you may be struggling with and determine if you are self-medicating with drugs or alcohol.
 The psychological evaluation will determine the severity of your suicidal thoughts and discover the presence of any undiagnosed co-occurring mental disorders.
-We will then sit down with you and put together a plan of care for your stay with us.
+We will then sit down with you and put together a plan of care for your stay with at our treatment center.

-Medication may be used at the beginning of your stay to gain control over any unpleasant symptoms you may be experiencing.
+Medication may be used at the beginning of your stay at Highland Ridge Hospital to gain control over any unpleasant symptoms you may be experiencing.
 Many people are able to slowly taper down their medication as they learn more effective coping mechanisms and mindfulness.
 Some people may be on long term medication management to address any mental health concerns.

 Individual therapy is a wonderful way that we are able to help you challenge the negative thoughts you have about yourself and the world.
-You will spend private time with a therapist, away from the rest of the residents and work to discover the reasons behind your suicidal ideations.
+At our treatment center, you will spend private time with a therapist, away from the rest of the residents and work to discover the reasons behind your suicidal ideations.

 Group therapy is a great way for people who have suicidal thoughts to work with others with similar struggles so that you all can learn, grow, and heal from one another.
-We offer a variety of group therapy types, including process groups to allow you the time to work through your emotions and psychoeducational groups to educate you about various topics.
+We offer a variety of group therapy types at Highland Ridge Hospital, including process groups to allow you the time to work through your emotions and psychoeducational groups to educate you about various topics.
 Topics for group will vary each session and may include anger management, stress reduction, and coping skills.

 Family therapy is very important for people who have been struggling with suicidal thoughts.
-During family sessions, we allow your loved ones to express their emotions in a safe, supportive environment.
+During family sessions at our treatment center, we allow your loved ones to express their emotions in a safe, supportive environment.
 We’ll also teach your family ways to help you in your recovery as you heal from suicidal ideation.

-In addition to traditional therapeutic techniques, we also offer a wide array of experiential treatments to compliment your therapy.
+In addition to traditional therapeutic techniques, we also offer a wide array of experiential treatments at Highland Ridge Hospital to compliment your therapy.
 These may include:

 - Art therapy